saint11/DeadWeight/source/blacksalt.md

 footer-image: images/footer-ornaments.png
 ---

-[This section of the book is still a work in progress, lots more content will come soon!]{.alert}
+This section of the book is still a work in progress, lots more content will come soon!{.alert}

+This book is about the setting of **Dead Weight**,  **Blacksalt Island**.
+It's also possible to play **Dead Weight** using other settings if you want, but the rules are not generic, and will work better on dark settings with underpowered and desperate characters.

+This book is also full of reference tables including equipment, class backgrounds and more.
+Ideally the players should have easy access to this.

 # Equipment {.wide}
 ![](images/weapons.png "Weapons"){.left}